 Solution 9 – Check your hardware

-To do that you can use MemTest86+ tool.
+To do that you can use the MemTest86+ tool.
 Simply create a bootable flash drive with MemTest86+ on it or burn the tool to a CD and boot your PC from it.

-CDFS_FILE_SYSTEM is a troublesome error, and most users report that you can easily fix this error by finding the faulty RAM module and replacing it.
+CDFS FILE SYSTEM is a troublesome error, and most users report that you can easily fix this error by finding the faulty RAM module and replacing it.

 Before replacing your RAM, we advise you to try other solutions from this article.